-A municipality with 10,000-person population using 100 gallons per person per day will produce 1.0 million gallons of wastewater per day.The customized efficacy design using a single EBS-Di unit with an average total cost to the municipality is $6,000 per month translates to $0.02 per person per day.
+A municipality with a 10,000-person population using 100 gallons per person per day will produce 1.0 million gallons of wastewater per day.The customized efficacy design using a single EBS-Di unit with an average total cost to the municipality is $6,000 per month translates to $0.02 per person per day.
 A cost less than a single can of a soft drink or one bottle of filtered drinking water per month.

 IMPROVEMENTS FOR END-USER FACILITY